mikependon/RepoDB.NET/pages/interfaces/icache.md

 }
 ```

-> Please consider to only create a single cache object within the application and have it passed as a Singleton object in any fetch-calls or reporitories.
+> Please consider to only create a single cache object within the application and have it passed as a singleton object in any fetch-calls or reporitories.